microsoft/playwright/docs-src/api-body.md

 Returns the ElementHandle pointing to the frame element.

 The method finds an element matching the specified selector within the frame.
-See [Working with selectors](#working-with-selectors) for more details.
+See [Working with selectors](./selectors.md#working-with-selectors) for more details.
 If no elements match the selector, returns `null`.

 ### param: Frame.$.selector = %%-query-selector-%%